 The basic legal conditions for establishing a Limited Company in the UK are:

-- A registered office address that must be an address in the UK and can not be an address in the P.O Box
+A registered office address must be an address of the UK and can not be an address of the P.O Box.

-- At least 1 director and 1 shareholder (which may be the same person but must be over 16 years old in both instances)
+At least 1 director and 1 shareholder (which may be the same person but must be over 16 years old in both cases).

-After you have completed your company form online, Companies House will need to approve your business details.
+After you have formed your company online, Companies House will need to approve all your business details.

 You'll get an email stating your company was established in the UK.
 This email will contain your unique company number and documents related to your business including:

-As soon as a private firm obtains incorporation approval, it can start its business.
+As soon as your company obtains incorporation approval, it can start its business.
 A public corporation can start its business only after acquiring the 'business start-up certificate.'